imad210/sejuk-service-ops/README.md

 The app is built as a single React portal with role-based access, shared Supabase backend logic, and a clean split between desktop-first admin workflow and mobile-first technician workflow.

+## Submission Scope

+This submission intentionally focuses on `Module 1` and `Module 2` to deliver a working admin-to-technician workflow with stronger execution quality rather than spreading effort across partially implemented modules.

+Modules outside this scope, including WhatsApp notifications, manager review, KPI dashboard, and AI operations queries, are documented as not implemented in this build.

 ## Stack

 - React with Vite